Chocolate Chip Cookie Bar for One

 - One If by Sea – The Shrimp Stir Fry will make a delicious, easy dinner that I can double for two!

 - Proteins Made Simple – I’m inspired by the Pork Chop with Pineapple Salsa and the Sausage and Peppers!

 - Treat Yourself, Desserts for One – So glad I can try ALL of these as since the recipes are designed for one!
 If the picky hubby finds anything objectionable, there’s no guilt in eating it all myself!

-How to Make These Small Batch Chocolate Chip Cookie Bars
+How to Make These Chocolate Chip Cookies for One or Two

 More Individual Desserts You’ll Love: